Maximizing Your Business Sale Price in 2026: Key Traits Buyers Value

 PRO TIP

-Step 1: Open up your phone and hit the "record voice memo" button.
+Step 1: Open your phone and hit the "record voice memo" button.

-Step 2: Speak openly about all of the processes you can think of in your business: sales and marketing, bookkeeping and accounting, human resources, and any other area that you've dealt with.
+Step 2: Speak openly about all the processes you can think of in your business: sales and marketing, bookkeeping and accounting, human resources, and any other area you've dealt with.

-Step 3: Upload the voice recording to ChatGPT, Claude, Gemini or one of the other platforms.
-Ask AI to create an Operations Manual for you and in minutes you will be ahead of most other business owners.
+Step 3: Upload the voice recording to ChatGPT, Claude, Gemini, or another platform.
+Ask AI to create an Operations Manual for you, and in minutes, you will be ahead of most other business owners.

 To your success,